WebberZone/knowledgebase/readme.txt

 * Features:
 	* Three new widgets added: WZKB Articles, WZKB Sections and WZKB Breadcrumbs
+	* New option to limit the number of posts being displayed in each category before a "Read more" link is displayed.
+Customize the read more by filtering `wzkb_excerpt_more`

 = 1.8.0 - 14 September 2019 =